MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 ##### first_row_is_column_names

-logical indicating if the first row represents column names for reading text.
+bool indicating if the first row represents column names for reading text.
 If first_row_is_column_names is None, then column names are auto- detected.
 The logic for auto-detection is: if the first row contains all values that are interpreted as character and the second